pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

-S_i,S_{i+1}}]$$, is the expected number of steps until absorption in the Drunkard's walk on an interval of length $$i$$ described above, conditioned on this process starting on one edge and exiting from the near edge or far edge, depending on whether $$S_{i+1}$$ is the near or far edge from $$S_i$$.
-For the terminal transition (i.e. $$i = n_\text{guests}-1$$), we need the unconditioned mean number of steps until absorption when the Drunkdard's walk starts on one edge of a length $$n_\text{guests} - 1$$ interval instead.
+S_i,S_{i+1}}]$$, is the expected number of steps until absorption in the Drunkard's walk on an interval of length $$i$$ described above, conditioned on this process starting on one edge and exiting from the near edge or far edge -- depending on whether $$S_{i+1}$$ is the near or far edge from $$S_i$$.
+For the terminal transition (i.e. $$i = n_\text{guests}-1$$), we need the unconditioned mean number of steps until absorption when the Drunkard's walk starts on one edge of a length $$n_\text{guests} - 1$$ interval instead.

 The unconditioned expectation is easy to compute and follows from